khulnasoft/devkit/README.md

 #### Local directory

 The local client will copy the files directly to the client.
-This is useful if BuildKit is being used for building something else than container images.
+This is useful if DevKit is being used for building something else than container images.

 ```bash
 buildctl build ... --output type=local,dest=path/to/output-dir